24 Sights in Heilbronn, Germany (with Map and Images)

 Show sight on map

-The manufacturer's villa with garden house in the factory park was built in 1948/49 according to plans by the architect Ludwig Hilmar Kresse for the merchant and owner of an oil factory Kurt Scheuerle and is located in Grünewaldstraße 48/1 and Limesstraße 9/1 in the Heilbronn district of Böckingen.
+The factory owner's villa with garden house in the factory park was built in 1948/49 according to plans by the architect Ludwig Hilmar Kresse for the merchant and owner of an oil factory Kurt Scheuerle and is located at Grünewaldstraße 48/1 and Limesstraße 9/1 in the Heilbronn district of Böckingen.
 The building is a listed building.

 Wikipedia: Fabrikantenvilla (Böckingen) (DE), Website